vladkinoman/just-my-notes/books/best-comics-to-read.md

 What would be the best of the best for graphic novels then?
 Watchmen maybe, what else?
 I'm not dissing the art form, just really unfamiliar with the scene and it's not necessarily my thing, but can appreciate good stories and art.

-38: "From hell" by Alan Moore.
+38: "**From hell**" by Alan Moore.
 Revolves around the mystery of Jack the ripper.
 With insight to lot of conspiracy theories and postulations.
 Everything in the book is meticulously detailed and researched, down right the weather of the particular scene.
 It's extensive and an achievement in the medium.
 For me from hell represents the maximum potential of the graphic novel as a medium.

 27: